janreynevado/gettingandcleaningdata/CodeBook.md

 #### Extracting only the measurements on mean and standard deviation for each measurement

+*Note: The parentheses should be included in the grep function because mean frequency (which is not needed in this project) will be included otherwise.*

 ```r
 meanstd_select <- grep('mean\\(\\)|std\\(\\)', features)
 extracted_data <- merged_data[,c(1,2,meanstd_select + 2)]